Statistical inference of random graphs with a surrogate likelihood function

+The computation times of a single experiment for different estimation procedures are reported in Table \ref{table:SBM_simulation_2000} and \ref{table:SBM_simulation_3000}.
+We see that the ASE and the OSE are faster to compute, whereas the MSLE obtained through the classical gradient descent algorithm and the BE are more computationally expensive.
+We also observe that the stochastic gradient descent algorithm is significantly faster than the classical gradient descent algorithm for finding the MSLE and gains computational efficiency at the cost of estimation accuracy compared to the BE.

-The computation times of a single experiment for different estimation procedures are reported in Table \ref{table:SBM_simulation}.
-We see that the adjacency spectral embedding and the one-step estimate are faster to compute, whereas the maximum surrogate likelihood estimate obtained through the classical gradient descent algorithm and the Bayes estimate are more computationally expensive.
-We also observe that the stochastic gradient descent algorithm is significantly faster than the classical gradient descent algorithm for finding the maximum surrogate likelihood estimate and it well balances between the computational efficiency and the estimation accuracy.
+The computation times of a single experiment for different estimation procedures are reported in Table \ref{table:SBM_simulation_2000} and \ref{table:SBM_simulation_3000}.
+We see that the ASE and the OSE are faster to compute, whereas the MSLE obtained through the classical gradient descent algorithm and the BE are more computationally expensive.
+We also observe that the stochastic gradient descent algorithm is significantly faster than the classical gradient descent algorithm for finding the MSLE and gains computational efficiency at the cost of estimation accuracy compared to the BE.